Association of Zoos and Aquariums

 nonprofit organization founded in 1924 and dedicated to the advancement of zoos and public aquariums in the areas of conservation, education, science, and recreation.
-AZA is headquartered in Silver Spring, Maryland, United States, and accredits zoos.
-There were 238 accredited facilities as of 2019, primarily in the US, and also a handful in eleven other countries.
+AZA is headquartered in Silver Spring, Maryland, and accredits zoos.
+There were 238 accredited zoos and aquariums as of 2025, primarily in the US, with a handful in twelve other countries; additionally, the AZA network contains 14 accredited related facilities.

 History

 In October 1924 the American Association of Zoological Parks and Aquariums was formed as an affiliate of the American Institute of Park Executives.
 In 1966, the American Association of Zoological Parks and Aquariums became a professional branch affiliate of the newly formed National Recreation and Park Association, which absorbed the American Institute of Park Executives.

 In the fall of 1971, the American Association of Zoological Parks and Aquariums membership voted to become an independent association.
 On January 19, 1972, it was chartered as the American Association of Zoological Parks and Aquariums with its executive office located in Wheeling, West Virginia, within the Oglebay Park Good Zoo.
-In 1994 the shorter name American Zoo and Aquarium Association (AZA) was adopted.
+In 1994, the shorter name American Zoo and Aquarium Association (AZA) was adopted.

-In early 2018 AZA acquired the Wildlife Trafficking Alliance to help grow public awareness about the purchase and sale of illegal wildlife products in the United States.
+In early 2018, AZA acquired the Wildlife Trafficking Alliance to help grow public awareness about the purchase and sale of illegal wildlife products in the United States.

 The Association of Zoos and Aquariums reported 195 million visitors to its 236 accredited member facilities in 2017.